-The ad valorem tax roll is certified to the Tax Collector by the property appraiser.
+The ad valorem tax roll is certified by the property appraiser to the tax collector.
 The property appraiser determines the assessed value of property.
-The Board of County Commissioners, School Board, municipalities, and other ad valorem taxing bodies set the millage rates for properties within their boundaries.
+The Board of County Commissioners, School Board, municipalities and other ad valorem taxing bodies set the millage rates for properties within their boundaries.
 The millage rate is the dollar amount to be paid in taxes for every $1,000 of appraised valuation.
 A mill is equal to 1 tenth of 1 percent.

 Non-ad valorem assessment rolls are certified to the property appraiser by non-ad valorem assessing authorities, such as erosion control districts and water control districts.

-Municipal Services Benefit Units (MSBU) special assessment rolls are certified to the Tax Collector by local governing boards such as cities or the county.
+Municipal Services Benefit Units (MSBU) special assessment rolls are certified to the tax collector by local governing boards, such as the county or cities.

 The tax collector consolidates the certified ad valorem, non-ad valorem, and the MSBU tax rolls and mails tax notices to property owners.
-Assessments are due beginning November 1st or soon after the tax roll is certified.
-Florida law makes taxpayers responsible for knowing that their property taxes are due each year.
-Assessments become delinquent on April 1st.
+Assessments are due beginning November 1 or soon after the tax roll is certified.
+According to Florida Statute, taxpayers are responsible for knowing that their property taxes are due each year.
+Assessments become delinquent April 1.

 Tax payments may be made at www.tcslc.com, by mail or at either office location.